tsukasaoishi/ebisu_connection/README.md

 ### Only master models

-config/initializers/fresh_connection.rb
+config/initializers/ebisu_connection.rb

-    FreshConnection::SlaveConnection.ignore_models = %w|Model1 Model2|
+    EbisuConnection::ConnectionManager.ignore_models = %w|Model1 Model2|

-If models that ignore access to slave servers is exist, You can write model name at FreshConnection::SlaveConnection.ignore models.
+If models that ignore access to slave servers is exist, You can write model name at EbisuConnection::ConnectionManager.ignore models.

 ## Usage

 Read query will be access to slave server.

     Article.where(:id => 1)
+    Article.count

 If you want to access to master saver, use readonly(false).